michalsnik/aos/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/michalsnik.svg?style=social)](https://twitter.com/michalsnik) [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/home?status=AOS%20-%20Animate%20on%20Scroll%20library%0Ahttps%3A//github.com/michalsnik/aos)

-Small library to animate elements on your page as you scroll.

-You may say it's like WOWJS, yeah - you're right, effect is similar to WOWJS, but I had a different idea how to make such a plugin, so here it is.
-CSS3 driven scroll animation library.

-AOS allows you to animate elements as you scroll down, and up.
-If you scroll back to top, elements will animate to it's previous state and are ready to animate again if you scroll down.

 👉 To get a better understanding how this actually works, I encourage you to check [my post on CSS-tricks](https://css-tricks.com/aos-css-driven-scroll-animation-library/).

 ---